surakuma/parallel-tensor-train/README.md

 This repository discusses parallel and scalable tensor train decomposition techiniques for high dimensional tensors.
 Presently parallel algorithms are implemented in Matlab.
 Distributed memory implementations of the parallel algorithms in C++ are currently underway.

 We proposed mainly 4 approaches to obtain tensor train approximations of high dimensional tensors.
 These are
-  i)    STTA
+1. STTA
-  ii)   LSR
+2. LSR
-  iii)  SLSB
+3. SLSB
-  iv)   LSB
+4. LSB

 STTA is a sequential approach, while others are parallel.
 We refer the user to our [paper](https://hal.inria.fr/hal-03081555) for more details about these approaches.